 Give items a permanent home.

-When finding permanent homes for items, you must consider the item’s:
+You can create permanent homes for items using the following guidelines.
+You must consider the item’s:

-- Usage – Is the item used on a regular basis or occasionally?
-You’ll want to store frequently used items in an easy-to-access location.
+- Usage – Is the item used regularly or occasionally?
+Store frequently used items in easy-to-access locations.

 - Location – Is the item stored in the correct location in the home or office?
-Ideally, you should store items closest to the location where they will be used.
+Take care to store items closest to the location where they will be used.

-- Size – Is the item small or large?
-If it is small, what are the best storage options based on location and usage?
-If it is large, will you need to make some adjustments to your proposed location to accommodate the item?
+- Size – Is the item in question small or large?
+If the item is small, what are the best storage options based on location and usage?
+If the item is large, what adjustments must be made to the proposed storage location to accommodate the item?

 Return items to their storage location.

-This tip is an absolute must if you want to keep things organized in a space.
-If you think you’ll be able to get out this habit, think again!
+This tip is an absolute must if you want to keep things organized.
+If you think you can skip this habit and get stellar results, think again!

-Need help wrapping your head around this?
-Here are three opportunities during the day when you can return items to their storage location:
+Here are three opportunities during the day when you can return items to their storage locations: